 - 1. To identify potential sources of pollution at JXN [Airport]. - 2.
-To describe BMPs which are to be used at JXN [Airport]. - 3.
-To provide other elements such as, a facility inspection program and record keeping and reporting program that will help JXN comply with the terms and conditions of their storm water discharge permit
+To describe best management practices which are to be used at JXN [Airport].

+3. To provide other elements such as a facility inspection program and record keeping and reporting program that will help JXN comply with the terms and conditions of their storm water discharge permit.